Sailing Competes at Five Weekend Regattas

 Mollerus competed at the Hatch Brown Trophy (photo courtesy Athletic Communications).

 CAMBRIDGE, Mass. – In five weekend regattas, the Harvard sailing teams garnered four top-10 finishes including a second-place showing at the 64th Nevins Trophy and third place at the BU Invitational.
 The Crimson took eighth-place finish at the 18th Mrs. Hurst Bowl and tenth at the Hatch Brown Trophy.
 Harvard also competed in the Boston Harbor Invitational.

 Eight schools contested for the BU Invitational title on the Charles River.
 The Crimson placed third overall with 123 points behind host BU which tallied 109 points and No. 2 Brown which notched 46 points.
-Freshman Bennette Capozzi skippered the A division boat with junior Adam Brodheim serving as the crew.
+Freshman Bennett Capozzi skippered the A division boat with sophomore Adam Brodheim serving as the crew.
 The duo finished second in the fifth race and fourth on two occasions to claim third in the division.
-The B division pairing of rookies William Bloxham and David Mened tied for fifth in the division with 71 points.
+The B division pairing of rookies William Bloxham and David Mende tied for fifth in the division with 71 points.